Deziel0495/ImprovedTowTruckScript/README.md

 A modified version of Asser90's tow script I made a few months back and never did release it.

 ## Changes
 - Fixes attach/detach positions on both truck and ground.
+No more upside down cars when detaching!
 - No more "jello" vehicles that stretch and warp when being towed.

 ## How it works: